castleXM/xm-labs-Lightstep-integration/README.md

 This integration is specifically configured to look for a url parameter **"recipients"** and add specified recipients to the xMatters alert.

 This will help you customize the target xMatters groups / users from the Destination URL and make targeting appropriate people easier.
-You could create multiple destination urls targeting different groups / users in xMatter.
+You could create multiple destination url's targeting different groups / users in xMatters.

 - You can specify xMatters **Groups** as well as **Users**.
-- Sepcify more than one by seperating with a comma.
+- Specify more than one by separating with a comma.
 - Add the recipients url parameter to the end of the inbound integration url.

 **Examples**: